TNTurnerLab/ACES/README.md

 2. Have all VGP species ‘*-unmasked.fa’ files, and '*.dna.toplevel.fa' species files from Ensembl pub/release-103 in the provided Genomes directory and unzip them.

     * See file [DOWNLOADING VGP AND ENSEMBL SPECIES FILES](#DOWNF) for command line codes that will help achieve this.
-    * Approximate download and unzip time for all genomes: 10 hours minimum

 3. Use or generate empty files corresponding to files named in [SUB-FILES GUIDE](#SUB_FILES_GUIDE) and put your query input files inside the pregenerated folder USER query Files.
+This folder is found in the folder VGP SnakeFile Pipeline.

     * *** Files can be modified or changed based on user requirements***